AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-frame-connected-project.md

 <!-- is there a way to access the frame connected project from workfront? -->

-When you have a default Frame.io account set up in the Workfront setup area, any project created in Workfront has a mirror project in Frame.io.
+When you have a default Frame.io account in the Workfront setup area, any project created in Workfront has a mirror project in Frame.io.

 >[!TIP]
 >
->If most of your projects have similar tasks and requirements, we recommend creating a project template, so you can do the setup once and then easily create a project time after time.
+>If most of your projects have similar tasks and requirements, we recommend creating a project template, so you can do the set up once and then easily create a project time after time.
 For more information, see [Create a new project template](#create-a-new-project-template) below.

+To create a new project:

 {{step1-to-projects}}